Bellamy Creek Correctional Facility

 Bellamy Creek Correctional Facility (IBC) is a prison in Ionia for men, run by the Michigan Department of Corrections.

 Facility

 The prison was opened in December 2001 and is a multi-level facility used for Michigan Department of Corrections male prisoners 18 years of age and older.
 On-site facilities provide for food service, health care, facility maintenance, storage, and prison administration.

 The facility is surrounded by two fences with razor-ribbon wire, and gun towers.
 Armed staff are also utilized to maintain perimeter security.

 Services

-The facility offers a library, recreational activities, education programs, substance-abuse treatment, religious services, group psychotherapy, psychiatry, gardening, and therapy.
+The facility offers a library, recreational activities, education programs, substance-abuse treatment, religious services, group psychotherapy, psychiatry, gardening, and individual therapy.
 Onsite medical care is supplemented by local medical facilities.
 The prison is an In-Reach Facility for the Michigan Prisoner Re-Entry Effort (MPRI).
 There is vocational training available in custodial maintenance technology and horticulture.